About the Vericant Interview

 * Please note: In graduate level interviews, the in-depth questions occur before the picture section to account for deeper, more complicated topics that may take longer to explain.

-Spoken English Evaluation
+Spoken English Evaluation (High School Interviews only)

 After the interview, Vericant’s evaluation team watches and scores the recorded interview according to our SEE rubric.
 Within 10 working days (5 for deluxe package), Vericant sends the writing sample, video interview, and SEE score to the institution(s) which the applicant has chosen.
 Applicants will not receive a copy of their video or writing sample, but he or she will receive an SEE report including their SEE score.